hmcts/slack-help-bot/README.md

 SLACK_REPORT_CHANNEL_ID=
 ```

-You will also need the following JIRA details:
+You will also need the following JIRA details (for development purposes these values can be found in the "env.template.txt for the HMCTS Jira SBOX Project):

 ```shell
 JIRA_START_TRANSITION_ID=